krainboltgreene/architecture.gem/README.md

 Changelog
 =========

+  - 6.0.0:
+    * Added logging for the DSL layer
+    * Extracted Entity from Transactions
+    * Added 'within' capability to create/copy/move
+    * Added a location option for targeted transactions, so things don't need to be scoped
   - 5.2.1: Fixed a bug with `within` DSL.
   - 5.2.0:
     * Finally got around to writing tests for `Entity`